 The voluntary curbside composting service is an option-in (opt-in) service, meaning if you can choose to subscribe to the service.
 Longmont’s City Council recognized that not all residents may be interested in curbside composting collection.
 An opt-in model gives waste services customers the decision to have the service or not.

 Rates: Is one service helping to pay for another?

 The rates for PAYT and composting are entirely independent of each other.
 Composting fees will pay for the entire cost of composting and not subsidize the trash/recycling service.
 Also, PAYT rates will only pay for trash/recycling and not subsidize the composting service.

 Thinking of making changes to your service level and/or adding composting?

-Details on when your service change(s) take effect will be provided after your request is submitted.
+Details on when your service change(s) will take effect will be provided after your request is submitted.
 In some cases, a follow up phone call will be required to confirm scheduling.